 - (b) Lenders must not make a SBA Express loan which would be inconsistent with SBA's "credit not available elsewhere" standard (see Subpart B, Chapter 2 of this SOP), i.e., lenders must not make an SBA guaranteed loan that would be available on reasonable terms from either the lender itself or another source without an SBA guaranty. - (c) The credit decision, including how much to factor in a past bankruptcy or whether to require an equity injection, is left to the business judgment of the lender.
 Also, if the lender requires an equity injection and, as part of its standard processes for non-SBA guaranteed loans verifies the equity injection, it must do so for SBA Express loans.
+(Lenders must adhere to the requirement that owners of 20% or more must inject equity into the business above certain thresholds.
+See Subpart B, Chapter 2 of this SOP, regarding the Utilization of Personal Resources.)
 While the credit decision is left to the business judgment of the lender, early loan defaults will be reviewed by SBA pursuant to SOP 50-57.